 “Teen truck drivers are more likely to violate traffic laws, disregard trucking regulations, and engage in risky and dangerous behaviors on the road,” says our Los Angeles truck crash attorney.
 Statistics show the younger the truck driver, the more likely he/she is to:

 - Violate federal hours of service regulations and drive for more hours without breaks than allowed by federal law;

 - Drive at speeds above the allowable limit;

 - Overreact in situations when the driver must remain calm;

 - Drive under the influence of alcohol and/or drugs.

-If you have been injured in a truck accident caused by a teen truck driver, get a free consultation from our experienced lawyers to find out your options on recovering compensation.
-Contact the Law Offices of Howard Craig Kornberg by calling at 310-997-0904 or complete this contact form.
+If you have been injured in a truck accident caused by a teen truck driver, get a free consultation from our experienced lawyers to find out your options for recovering compensation.
+Contact the Law Offices of Howard Kornberg by calling 310-997-0904 or completing this contact form.